-If this were a natural nail I would prep the nail and add a base coat.
+If this were a natural nail I would start by prepping the nail and adding a base coat.
 But since it's not, I started by painting two nails black, two outlined in black, and one black french tip as pictured above.
 I did two coats of polish on each nail.
-If you're using gel polish, cure in between each layer in an LED/UV lamp.
+If you're using gel polish, cure in between each layer.
 If using regular polish, make sure it's completely dry before moving on to the next coat.

 Use scissors and cut the water transfer to your desired length and shape.

 Use your tweezers to remove the protective sheet off of the transfer.
 Do not skip this step!
 The transfer will just stick to the plastic and it'll be ruined.

 After about 30 seconds the transfer should be ready.
 Slowly slide the design off of the paper a litle bit.
 If you take it completely off of the paper, the water transfer will fold and be difficult to apply.
 I leave some of the back on and put it where I want it to go, and then slide the rest of the paper off so the transfer applies smoothly.
 If it does not slide off easily, put it back in the water for another 30 seconds.

-Place the transfer onto the nail.
-Press down gently to remove any wrinkles and extra moisture that may be underneath the transfer.
+Once you have the transfer on your nail, press down gently to remove any extra moisture that may be underneath the transfer.
 Let it dry.
 Apply a top coat.
 You could stop there, but I gotta add some studs!

 To add the studs you can use nail glue if you're using regular polish.
-If gel, add a top coat layer and place the gems and cure.
+If gel, add a top coat layer, place the gems and cure.
 Add another layer of gel top coat around the studs to secure them and cure again.
 Wipe off the tacky layer with a lint free wipe and isopropyl alcohol.

 Transfers are an easy to use, flawless, diy mani product even beginners can apply!